thehapax/bitshares.foundation/_workers/2018-10-mobile-sdk.md

 * Support and consultation for the provided code is provided until end of Q4/2018.

-# Remark
+# Fineprint

+* This worker pays in **bitEUR/€** instead of bitUSD/$
-* Terms & Conditions of Blockchain Projects BV apply with the BitShares DAC being referred to as Client
+* The Terms & Conditions of Blockchain Projects BV apply with the BitShares DAC being referred to as Client
-* This worker pays in bitEUR/€ instead of bitUSD/$
+* Blockchain Projects BV to perform and assist with delivery and coordination
 * ^1: The "BitShares-UI team" being the team working on the `bitshares-ui` repository in the github `bitshares` organization.